meltyourface/blank/posts/Herbarium/Essential-Plants-in-Occult-Practices-Belladonna-Mugwort-Mandrake/index.md

 The Mandrake root holds an enigmatic presence in ancient folklore, believed to possess extraordinary powers of protection and manifestation.

-Mystical Properties: Mandrake is said to enhance charisma, attract love, and secure prosperity.
+**Mystical Properties**: Mandrake is said to enhance charisma, attract love, and secure prosperity.
 It also has powerful protective properties, shielding its user from curses and malevolent energies.

-Historical Significance: During the Middle Ages, the Mandrake root was used in numerous love and money spells due to its alleged magickal properties.
+**Historical Significance**: During the Middle Ages, the Mandrake root was used in numerous love and money spells due to its alleged magickal properties.
 Possessing a whole Mandrake root was believed to bring good fortune, protect its owner from harm, and even foretell the future.

 Harvesting, Preparation, and Use: Harvesting Mandrake root requires special rituals and caution.
 Traditionally, it was advised to draw a circle around the plant with a dagger while invoking the plant's spirit and reciting prayers.
 Gently dig around the plant to expose the root, maintaining its human-like form.
 Dry the root thoroughly, and store it in a dark, cool location.